darrylnu/PiqChallenge/README.md

 # PiqChallenge
-Social Media Application for users to complete social challenges and share with friends
+Social Media Application that enables users to complete social challenges and share with friends